 Make sure you are prepared for the topics you might find challenging to speak about.
 The examiner is more interested in your confidence to talk than your knowledge of the topic.
 Also, understanding the test format and evaluation points will make a candidate scrutinise their mistakes.

-A few tips to boost your IELTS speaking part 1 band score are:
+A few tips to boost your speaking intro questions are:

 1. Be confident